dadoluca/SE2-Project/Retrospective/Retrospective-Template.md

 ## ASSESSMENT

-- What caused your errors in estimation (if any)?
+1. **What caused your errors in estimation? (if any)**
+   - We didn’t have all tasks clearly defined during sprint planning.
+This was partly because we didn’t know the full team size at the start, one person joined late, and another had to leave.
+Also, we weren’t sure if testing should be done as separate tasks or included in longer tasks in their verification part.
+   - Our lack of experience with Agile made it hard to estimate some tasks accurately, underestimating how long they would take (but only for a small percentage of tasks).
+We aimed for 2-hour tasks but forgot to consider possible issues, like learning new libraries or needing extra resources.
+   - We included part of a feature that wasn’t meant for this sprint, which was actually part of a lower-priority story.
+This mistake cost extra time and effort, showing us the importance of sticking to our plan.

-- What lessons did you learn (both positive and negative) in this sprint?
+2. **What lessons did you learn (both positive and negative) in this sprint**
+   - We learned how important it is to fully define all the work at the beginning of the sprint.
+   - We also saw the need to prioritize tasks.
+Some team members, that have already finished their main tasks, worked on less important tasks while others struggled to complete the main ones.
+If we had prioritized better, we could have focused on major tasks first and had time left for any last-minute issues.

-- Which improvement goals set in the previous retrospective were you able to achieve?
+3. **Which improvement goals set in the previous retrospective were you able to achieve?**
+   - This is our first retrospective, so we didn’t have any previous goals to review.

-- Which ones you were not able to achieve?
-Why?
+4. **Which ones you were not able to achieve?
+Why?**
+   - Since this is the first retrospective, we don’t have any previous goals that we missed.

-- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+5. **Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)**

-  > Propose one or two
+   - *Goal 1:* We want to avoid any confusion about which stories to implement and which not to implement.
+To achieve this, we’ll spend more time reviewing all stories together at the start, making sure each team member fully understands the scope.
+   - *Goal 2:* We’ll spend more time on sprint planning to define tasks better.
+This will help us stay focused and avoid confusion about what to work on.
+   - *Goal 3:* We want to test the code more completely and at different levels.
+This means we’ll need to better estimate the amount of work needed for testing, so we can make sure it fits into our sprint planning.
+   - *Goal 4:* We need to focus on the priority of the features to implement.
+This means consistently identifying and working on the most important features first, to ensure they are completed early and reduce the risk of missing key functionality.

-- One thing you are proud of as a Team!!
+6. **One thing you are proud of as a team!**
+   - Clear roles and responsibilities!
+Thanks to which our team worked very well together.
+Also, the stakeholders and product owner really liked the interface we designed, which shows the hard work and dedication of everyone involved.